 My mom was a frail and sickly person.
 Since my childhood, I remembered there was a drawer at home dedicated to the storage of various medicines, and the drawer was always full.
 Growing up in such an environment, I heavily relied on medicine during illness, and I would buy the most expensive medication, only hoping I could get better soon.
 Later, my mother believed in the, and medicines in the drawer reduced little by little, to the extent that I couldn’t even find cold medication.
-Actually, what I am trying to get across here is not that we will not get sicknesses due to our , or we need neither see a doctor nor take medicine during sickness.
+Actually, what I am trying to get across here is not that we will not get sicknesses due to our faith in God, or we need neither see a doctor nor take medicine during sickness.
 But rather, when illness comes to us, what kind of attitude should we have?
 What should we put into practice so as to adhere to the Lord’s will?
 By experiencing God’s work and praying to Him and seeking His will, I understand some paths of practice.

 The first aspect: After being corrupted by Satan, we are all sinful and sickness is normal, so we should treat disease properly and we should not complain about God.